Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

-Hence, when the number of pre-shared entanglement $e$ is more than the number of the logical qubits $k$, the generalized YK decoder has smaller complexity than the Petz-like decoder.
+Hence, when the number of pre-shared entanglement $b$ is more than the number of the logical qubits $k$, the generalized YK decoder has smaller complexity than the Petz-like decoder.

 \begin{itemize} \item Qubit-erasure noise \end{itemize} The third example is the qubit-erasure noise, which erases $\kappa$ qubits out of $n_{\rm in}$ input qubits.
 The erased qubits are randomly chosen, but it is assumed that the receiver knows which qubits were erased.
 In this case, it holds that $n_{\rm in} = n_{\rm out} + \kappa$.
-Thus, Eqs.~(\ref{eq: tyk tpl ineq}) and (\ref{eq: boundary of comp}) become
+Thus, Eq.~\eqref{eq: boundary of comp} becomes

-Especially, when there is no pre-shared entanglement, $e = 0$ and the encoding rate $k/n_{\rm in}$ is given by $k/n_{\rm in} = n_{\rm out}/n_{\rm in} - 1/2$, which is the value near the quantum capacity, Eq.~(\ref{eq: erasure comp}) does not hold, and the Petz-like decoder has smaller complexity than the generalized YK decoder.
-On the other hand, when the maximal amount of entanglement is pre-shared, i.e., $e = n_{\rm in} - k$, Eq.~(\ref{eq: erasure comp}) is rephrased as $k \leq n_{\rm in} - n_{\rm out} = \kappa$.
-Hence, if more than $k$ qubits are erased by the noise, the generalized YK decoder has smaller complexity than the Petz-like decoder.\\
+Especially, when there is no pre-shared entanglement, $b = 0$, and the communication rate $k/n_{\rm in}$ is given by $k/n_{\rm in} = n_{\rm out}/n_{\rm in} - 1/2$, which is approximately half of the quantum capacity, Eq.~\eqref{eq: erasure comp} does not hold, and the Petz-like decoder has smaller complexity than the generalized YK decoder.
+On the other hand, when the maximal amount of entanglement is pre-shared, i.e., $b = n_{\rm in} - k$, Eq.~\eqref{eq: erasure comp} is rephrased as $k \leq n_{\rm in} - n_{\rm out} = \kappa$.
+Hence, if more than $k$ qubits are erased by the noise, the generalized YK decoder has smaller complexity than the Petz-like decoder.

-In Table~\ref{fig: specific noise complexity}, we explicitly provide the circuit complexities of our decoders against these noise models.
-For simplicity, the values in Table~\ref{fig: specific noise complexity} are restricted to those for a unitary encoder by a polynomial-sized quantum circuit.
-Moreover, we assume the decoupling $\omega^{RE} \approx \pi^R \otimes \omega^E$, which leads to